open-telemetry/opentelemetry-collector-contrib/receiver/prometheusexec/README.md

 # Prometheus_exec Receiver

 This receiver makes it easy for a user to collect metrics with the Collector from third-party services such as MySQL, Apache, Redis, etc. It's meant for people who want a plug-and-play solution to getting metrics from those third-party services that don't natively export metrics or speak any instrumentation protocols.
 Through the configuration file, you can indicate which binaries to run (usually [Prometheus exporters](https://prometheus.io/docs/instrumenting/exporters/), which are custom binaries that will expose the services' metrics to the Prometheus protocol).
-It supports starting binaries with all flags and environment variables, retrying them with exponentional backoff, string templating, and random port assigning.
+It supports starting binaries with flags and environment variables, retrying them with exponentional backoff if they crash, string templating, and random port assignments.
 If you do not need to spawn the binaries locally, please condider using the [core Prometheus receiver](https://github.com/open-telemetry/opentelemetry-collector/tree/master/receiver/prometheusreceiver) or the [Simple Prometheus receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/master/receiver/simpleprometheusreceiver).

 ## Overview
 Here's an example Collector configuration file that starts two `prometheus_exec` receivers and two exporters.